BUSTED: Forfeiture Laws Encourage Policing For Profit

 Attorney Michael Komorn is arguing a racketeering case in trial this week in Kent County.
 Here’s an article about it.
 Never mind the obviously slated reporting, if you can, but go ahead and try to calculate the resources it took to investigate, raid and prosecute this 52-year-old woman.
-Remember, she did not commit any violent or non-consensual crime.
+Remember, she did not commit a

 WHAT IS POLICING FOR PROFIT?

 Michigan Moms United compiles crime arrest statistics to show, in no uncertain terms, how the practice of policing for profit decreases public safety.